 Ready to Sell?

-If you've found a buyer — or you're getting ready to list — the best time to bring in an attorney is before you sign anything.
-We'll review your situation, explain the process, and give you a flat-fee quote.
+If you've found a buyer, or you're getting ready to list, the best time to bring in an attorney is before you sign anything.
+We'll review your situation, explain the process, and discuss what legal services you need and what they'll cost.

 Call (724) 733-3500 or contact us online to get started.